That’s sarcasm, by the way. But back to the matter at hand.

 Firming up your abs, eh?
 Let me introduce you – briefly – to the concept of waist binding.
 If your grandma is old school enough, she’ll tell you that her generation managed to keep their figures mommypooch-free by bandaging their waists for a couple of weeks after giving birth.
 I cannot tell you from my own experiences, but I have seen this work with my own two eyes.
 It simply aids the skin in finding it’s place again.. y’know, since the 30lb mound it once had to accommodate is now gone.

 What it does NOT do… is make a mound of fat disappear.
-Using a Body Magic for this purpose does NOTHING except shift mass into a place it originally was not.
+According to MattressPicks, using a Body Magic for this purpose does NOTHING except shift mass into a place it originally was not.
 Think about it – if fat was supposed to be shoved deeper into your body, then guess what?
 Your body would put it there.
 It’s stored on the outermost parts of your frame for a reason.
 Squeezing into a body magic and hoping it’s going to help permanently hide whatever flaws your body may have is… not ideal.

 Now, I was also advised that the Body Magic could also aid me in my weight loss endeavors.
 Oh… really?
 How so?